KoSKuma/ffxiv-google-apps-script/SHEETS_FORMULAS.md

 **Example:**
 - If "Request for Material" has "Iron Ore" (D=50), "Copper Ore" (D=0), and "Silver Ore" (D=30), the result will be 2 (only "Iron Ore" and "Silver Ore" have D > 0)
+- If all materials are fulfilled (all D = 0 or negative), the result will be 0 (not 1)

 ### Check for Duplicates in Request for Material